JosephJay494/Son-of-the-creator/README.md

 I established the relationship  between the tables in the database which are books and users in a way that i can assign a particular post to its user, 'showing who posted the post'.
 Now in this section one can only delete a post if he/she is the ower of the post that they may want to delete.

+In this section clean some of my cords mainly in the main.py module and i also edited the get_post router making it possible for users to be able to search for individual post and also skip some post if they do want them.